-Part A of the HAP Contract: Contract Information (To prepare the contract, fill out all contract information in Part A.) 1.
-Contents of Contract This HAP contract has three parts: Part A: Contract Information Part B: Body of Contract Part C: Tenancy Addendum Tenant Contract Unit Household The following persons may reside in the unit.
+Part A of the HAP Contract: Contract Information (To prepare the contract, fill out all contract information in Part A.) Contents of Contract This HAP contract has three parts: Part A: Contract Information Part B: Body of Contract Part C: Tenancy Addendum Tenant Contract Unit Household The following persons may reside in the unit.
 Other persons may not be added to the household without prior written approval of the owner and the PHA.
 Initial Lease Term The initial lease term begins on (mm/dd/yyyy): The initial lease term ends on (mm/dd/yyyy): Initial Rent to Owner The initial rent to owner is: \$ During the initial lease term, the owner may not raise the rent to owner.
 Initial Housing Assistance Payment The HAP contract term commences on the first day of the initial lease term.
-At the beginning of the HAP contract term, the amount per month. of the housing assistance payment by the PHA to the owner is \$ The amount of the monthly housing assistance payment by the PHA to the owner is subject to change during the HAP contract term in accordance with HUD requirements.
+At the beginning of the HAP contract term, the amount of the housing assistance payment by the PHA to the owner is \$ per month.
+The amount of the monthly housing assistance payment by the PHA to the owner is subject to change during the HAP contract term in accordance with HUD requirements.

-e or pay for the utilities/appliances icated below by a "T".
-Unless other
+or pay for the utilities/appliance atted below by a "T".
+Unless othericrowave.

 Item Specify fuel type Paid by

-Heating ☐ Natural gas ☐ Bottle gas ☐ Electric ☐ Heat Pump Oil Other
+Heating ☐ Natural gas ☐ Bottled g as 🔲 Electric 🔲 He at Pump

-Cooking ☐ Natural gas ☐ Bottle gas ☐ Electric ☐ Other
+Cooking ☐ Natural gas ☐ Bottled g as Electric ☐ Other

-Water Heating ☐ Natural gas ☐ Bottle gas ☐ Electric Oil Other
+Water Heating ☐ Natural gas ☐ Bottled g as Electric Oil Other

 Other Electric

 Water

 Sewer

 Trash Collection

 Air Conditioning

 Other (specify)

 Provided by

 Refrigerator

-Range/Microwave
+Range/Microwave Signatures

+I/We, the undersigned, c who knowingly submits certify under penalty of perjury the a false claim or makes a false stacivil and administrative penaltie gency atement is subject to crimin al and/or civil penalties, includ ing confinement for

-Print or Type Name Owner Print or Type Nam ne of Owner
+Print or Type Name of РНА Print or Type Print or Type Name of Owner

 Signature Signature

-Print or Type Name and Title of Signatory Print or Type Nam e and Title of Signator ry
+Print or Type Name an d Title of Signatory Print or Type Print or Type Name and Title of Signatory

-Date (mm/dd/yyyy) Date (mm/dd/yyyy y)
+Date (mm/dd/yyyy) Mail payments to Date (mm/dd/yyyy)

-Mail payments to:

 Name

-Address (street, cit ry, state, zip code)
+Address (stre eet, city, state, zip code)